The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note does not consider planning for national insurance contributions.
 For the national insurance position, see:

-You may also find the Pre-departure planning, Leaving the
+You may also find the Pre-departure planning, Leaving the UK ― UK source income and Reporting requirements on leaving the UK guidance notes useful.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.